-- 3.29 We will continue to reference relevant recognisable professional standards or guidance when available and appropriate to the case.
-However, we will now be asking organisations and named persons to tell us what standard or guidance they applied when they provided the care and treatment.
-This includes telling us whether they followed or departed from that standard, and if so, why. - 3.30 We will then apply the standard the organisation said they used when providing the care and treatment unless we establish it was not appropriate in the circumstances of the case.
-If an organisation does not provide us with a standard to use, our adviser will select the relevant standard to apply. - 3.31 Where a standard does not exist, our advisers will refer specifically to guidance (often from regulatory bodies) when considering whether the care and treatment provided amounted to good clinical care and treatment.
-This will mean we will no longer rely on 'established good practice' based on clinical opinion alone.
-For example, saying record keeping was in line with General Medical Council keeping records guidelines.
-We can also consider the principles of good administration where applicable. - 3.32 Finally, we will always ask why clinicians took the approach they did.
-We will then consider that explanation against the standards identified. - 3.33 This approach will offer those complained about an earlier and clearer opportunity to explain how they reached decisions about care and treatment and make our approach more transparent for complainants and people who use our service.
-If we follow this approach consistently we consider that the problems identified by the court will not arise in future.
+- 3.29 Our approach has a clear focus on the importance of the organisation's or clinician's explanation for how they reached decisions about care and treatment.
+It also provides clarity on the material we will consider, and what we will do with it. - 3.30 We will reference relevant recognisable professional standards or guidance when available and appropriate to the case.
+We also ask organisations and named persons to tell us what standard or guidance they applied when they provided the care and treatment.
+This includes telling us whether they followed or departed from that standard, and if so, why. - 3.31 We will apply the standard the organisation said they used when providing the care and treatment unless we establish it was not appropriate in the circumstances of the case.
+If an organisation does not provide us with a standard to use, our adviser will select the relevant standard to apply. - 3.32 We will always ask why clinicians took the approach they did.
+We will then consider that explanation against the standards identified. - 3.33 This approach offers those complained about an early and clear opportunity to explain how they reached decisions about care and treatment and makes our approach transparent for complainants and people who use our service.